-As sixth grade came to an end, my mom and I began searching for a co-op for me to attend for the rest of my educational career, which up to that point had been accomplished solely at home.
-We looked into several options but it was the Upstate Home-School Co-op (or UHC) that won me over.
-We attended UHC’s open house which just so happened to be the day that flyers advertising that year’s drama camp with the Logos Theater were being passed out.
-Having written and performed several plays of my own but never participated in a professional play, the flyer greatly piqued my interest.
-To my great delight, my parents approved of the prospect.
+As sixth grade came to an end, my mom and I began searching for a co-op for me to attend for the rest of my educational career (which, up to that point, had been accomplished solely at home).
+We looked into several options, but it was the Upstate Home-School Co-op (or UHC) that won me over.
+The day we attended UHC’s open house just so happened to be the time that flyers advertising that year’s drama camp with the Logos Theater were being passed out.
+Having written and performed several plays of my own, but never participated in a professional play, the flyer greatly piqued my interest.
+To my immense delight, my parents approved of the prospect.

 If you would like to purchase a copy of The Basket of Flowers, click here.

 If you would like to find out more about the Academy of Arts Ministries, click here.